Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

         return response
 ```

-ُThis class consists of implementing 1024 bit RSA algorithm with a bunch of functions doing random stuff, which will be explored further.
+ُThis class consists of implementing a 1024-bit RSA algorithm with a bunch of functions doing random stuff, which will be explored further.

-the main section of the code offers us 3 choices:
+The main section of the code offers us three choices:

 ```
 The Seers await your command: